Poisoning

 - What signs can indicate poisoning in my pet?

-Remove your pet from the danger zone, secure any remains of the poison or its packaging if possible, and contact your veterinarian immediately.
-Do not attempt to induce vomiting or administer home remedies on your own, as this may worsen the situation. - How long does it take for symptoms to appear after poisoning?
+Remove your animal from the danger zone, secure any remaining poison or its packaging if possible, and contact your veterinarian immediately.
+Do not attempt to induce Vomiting yourself or administer home remedies, as this may worsen the situation. - How long does it take for symptoms to appear after poisoning?

-Recovery time varies greatly depending on the type and severity of the poisoning, as well as the general condition of the animal.
-Mild poisonings can heal within a few days, while severe cases with organ damage may require lengthy convalescence or result in permanent damage. - What are the most common causes of poisoning in pets?
+The recovery time varies greatly depending on the type and severity of the poisoning and the general condition of the animal.
+Mild Poisonings can heal within a few days, while severe cases with organ damage require a lengthy convalescence or can leave permanent damage. - What are the most common causes of poisoning in pets?

 Literature